jilljenn/jjv.ie/cv.md

 # Experience {-}

-Apr 2019 -- current
+Apr 2017 -- current
 :
+**Postdoctoral Researcher** at RIKEN Center for Advanced Intelligence Project (AIP), Tokyo, Japan, under the supervision of Prof. Hisashi Kashima.
+From April 2019: in RIKEN Artificial Intelligence Research Unit, Kyoto University campus.

+Apr 2019 -- Jul 2019
+:
 **Visiting Scholar** at LEARN lab, New York University.
 Working with Prof. Yoav Bergner.

-Apr 2017 -- current
-:
-**Postdoctoral Researcher** at RIKEN Center for Advanced Intelligence Project (AIP), Tokyo, Japan, under the supervision of Prof. Hisashi Kashima.
-From April 2019: in the Artificial Intelligence Research Unit, Kyoto University.

 Oct 2016 -- current
 :   Consulting at the French Ministry of Education.